entropy108/hyprdots/README.md

 *standing on the shoulders of ricing giants*

 Huge thanks to the legends at **r/unixporn**, the **Hyprland Discord**, and every person who ever posted their dotfiles publicly and let strangers like me steal from them.
+This rice uses configs from many repos, so it's not 100% pure my creation

 <br>